xJonathanLEI/starkli/book/src/argument-resolution.md

 This scheme is currently the same as `selector`, but support for offsets and maps (e.g. `ERC20_balances[0x1234]`) might be added in the future to differentiate it.

+### `bytearray`

+The `bytearray` scheme encodes a list of bytes in the format of the `ByteArray` Cairo type.

+The simplest use of this scheme is by supplying a hexadecimal representation of the raw bytes.
+Example: `bytearray:0x1234`.

+Since a common use of the `ByteArray` type is to encode strings, the `bytearray` scheme has support for that too.
+To use it, simply prepend `str:` to the value.
+For example, `bytearray:str:hello` is equivalent to `bytearray:0x68656c6c6f`, which is eventually encoded into `[0x0, 0x68656c6c6f, 0x5]`.

 ## Scheme omission

 Normally, the `scheme:` prefix is required for opting in to argument resolution.
 However, there are a few exceptions: